The difference between light reaction and the dark reaction is mainly due to the following properties:

 - The light reaction involves the presence of photosynthetic pigment, i.e. chlorophyll to trap the light energy in the thylakoid membrane.
 The dark reaction occurs in the stroma of chloroplast, which lacks the chlorophyll pigments.

-Therefore, we can conclude that both light and dark reaction shares a lot of differences, but besides that, these collectively accomplish the process of photosynthesis.
-These follow a cyclic pathway, where both the light and chemical energy are continuously used and released.
+Therefore, we can conclude that both photochemical and biosynthetic phase shares a lot of differences, but they collectively accomplish the process of photosynthesis.
+They follow a cyclic pathway, where both the light and chemical energy are continuously used and released.